Kyle-Xu001/Multi-Depth-Multi-Camera-Stitching/README.md

 - `feature_matching_test.py` - Apply Brute-Force Matching and KNN Matching methods for all features from two images, then apply RANSAC to estimate the Inlier Matches

-- `ROIs_matching_test.py` - Apply Brute-Force Matching and KNN Matching methods for features within the target corresponding Range of Interests(ROIs).
+- `ROIs_matching_test.py` - Apply Brute-Force Matching and KNN Matching methods for features between corresponding Range of Interests(ROIs).
 The filtered features in one region can only match to the specific region in another image.
 Match multiple corresponding areas separately for two images, then apply RANSAC to estimate the Inlier Matches

 - `undistortion_stitch_test.py` - The features generated from the calibrated images may be unreal due to image stretching or compression in undistortion process.
 This script makes use of the initial features from original fisheye images to estimate the homography matrix, then perform the image stitching on undistortion images